ishaankolluri/chorus/README.md

 ## Backlog

 - The custom CSS needs more work.
-A framework was not used, and something like [Bootstrap](www.getbootstrap.com) or [Skeleton](www.getskeleton.com)
+A framework was not used, and [Bootstrap](www.getbootstrap.com) or [Skeleton](www.getskeleton.com) would have functioned better.
 - Create a MySQL / PostgreSQL database and wrap Apollo GraphQL around it.